Endomorphin: Function

-Endomorphins maintain a variety of functions.
+Endomorphins are involved in a variety of functions.
 Mechanistically, they bind inhibitory μ-opioid G-protein receptors, which act to close calcium ion channels and open potassium ion channels in the membranes of bound neurons.
 The elimination of calcium influx and facilitation of potassium ion efflux prevents neuronal depolarization, inhibits the generation of action potentials, and depresses the activity of excitatory neurons.
-In other instances, endomorphin binding causes excitation, where its activation of phospholipase C and adenylyl cyclase initiates an increase in calcium ion concentration, cellular depolarization, and the release of norepinephrine and serotonin.
+In other instances, the binding of endomorphins causes excitation, where its activation of phospholipase C and adenylyl cyclase initiates an increase in calcium ion concentration, cellular depolarization, and the release of norepinephrine and serotonin.

 The specific roles of endomorphins largely remain undetermined and depend upon the pathway in question.
 Opioid systems influence the physiological processes of pain, reward, and stress.
 They also play roles in immune responses and the functions of the gastrointestinal, respiratory, cardiovascular, and neuroendocrine systems.

 The concentration and resultant effect of most neurotransmitters, including endomorphins, is dictated by rates of synthesis and degradation.
 Degradation involves the breakdown of functional molecules to defective configurations or parts, thereby reducing the total activity of the molecule type.
 The enzyme, DPP IV, cleaves endomorphin into defective parts, thus regulating endomorphin activity.

 Location

-The location of endomorphin activity has been isolated using radioimmunoassay and immunocytochemistry within human, mice, rat, and monkey nervous systems.
-Both endomorphin tetrapeptides can be found in certain areas of the brain.
-In the midbrain, endomorphin-1 can be found in the hypothalamus, thalamus, and striatum.
-Within the telencephalon, endomorphin-1 has been identified in the nucleus accumbens and lateral septum.
-In the hindbrain, more endomorphin-1 reactive neurons have been detected compared to endomorphin-2.
-Alternately, endomorphin-2 is predominantly found in the spinal cord, specifically in presynaptic terminals of afferent neurons in the dorsal horn region.
-It has been found co-localized with calcitonin as well as the pain-conveying neurotransmitter, substance P. Neither endomorphin-1 or 2 have been identified in the amygdala or the hippocampus.
+Using radioimmunoassay and immunocytochemistry, endomorphins have been localized within the nervous systems of humans, mice, rats, and monkeys.
+Both endomorphin tetrapeptides are abundant in the human neocortex.
+Endomorphin-1 can be found in the hypothalamus and thalamus of the diencephalon, and in the striatum and lateral septum of the telencephalon.
+In the hindbrain, endomorphin-1-reactive neurons are more abundant than are those immunoreactive for endomorphin-2.
+Endomorphin-2 is predominantly found in the spinal cord, specifically in presynaptic terminals of afferent neurons in the dorsal horn region.
+It has been found co-localized with calcitonin and with the pain-conveying neurotransmitter, substance P. Neither endomorphin-1 nor endomorphin-2 has been identified in the amygdala or the hippocampus.